 - Download paper templates for gingerbread house and cut out each piece: two 13 cm x 18 cm rectangles for the roof, two 10 cm x 15 cm rectangles for the side walls, and two 10 cm x 18 cm rectangles for the front and back walls.
 Trim corners of front and back walls to make two 10 cm gables.
 Cut the door shape.

-- Melt butter, sugar and golden syrup together in a saucepan over low heat, stirring occasionally, until the sugar has dissolved.
+- Melt salted butter, brown sugar and golden syrup together in a saucepan, stirring until smooth.
 Cool slightly.

-- Sift flour, spices and bicarbonate of soda into a large bowl.
-Whisk eggs into cooled butter mixture and then pour into the flour and mix until combined.
-Turn dough onto a floured surface and knead lightly until smooth.
-Flatten into a disc shape, cover with cling wrap and refrigerate for 30 minutes or until just firm.
+- Whisk egg and butter mixture in a large bowl.
+Sift flour, spices and bicarbonate of soda over the butter mixture and mix until combined into a smooth dough.
+Flatten into a disc shape, cover with plastic wrap and refrigerate for 1 hour or until just firm.

 IN THIS RECIPE